a-r-d/a-r-d.github.io/_posts/2019-11-05-how-i-built-a-custom-art-commissions-site-in-2019.markdown

 I ended up going with MERN stack, and I used [Create React App](https://github.com/facebook/create-react-app) as my foundation.
 For my component library I chose [Ant Design](https://ant.design/) which I had never used before (and some of the docs are in Mandarin) but I don't mind a challenge.

 I used Stripe for payments, AWS SES for email.
 Just set it all up on a single server on a cloud provider because there was not going to be a lot of traffic.
+I just threw this thing up on a linux box behind an nginx server and Lets Encrypt was nice and easy to set up.
 Anyway, I've done all that stuff a million times that was not the hard part.

 ## OK site is done right?